FromDarkHell/BL3NotesReader/output/2020-04-23-borderlands-3-patch-hotfixes-apr-23.md

   * Addressed a reported concern that the Siren’s Helping Hands passive skill did not reset the duration if it will still active when the Action Skill came off cool down
   * Addressed a reported concern that the Siren’s Remnant passive skill did not function after killing an anointed enemy
   * Addressed a reported concern that the elemental projectiles from the Siren’s Deliverance skill would not always seek out enemies
-  * Addressed a reported concern that the Siren’s Glamour Glamour skill would cause confused enemies to become immune and change allegiance
+  * Addressed a reported concern that the Siren’s Glamour skill would cause confused enemies to become immune and change allegiance
   * Addressed a reported concern that the Beastmaster’s Lick the Wounds passive skill did not apply it’s 30% damage boost after reviving
   * Addressed a reported concern that the Beastmaster’s chance to fire an extra projectile per shot from Two F4ng can be stacked if the player respec’s after triggering the skill
-  * Addressed a reported concern that pet healing from Beastmaster’s Who Saved Who skill could last for longer than intended after damage is done to the player
+  * Addressed a reported concern that pet healing from Beastmaster’s Who Rescued Who skill could last for longer than intended after damage is done to the player
   * Addressed a reported concern that the Beastmaster’s Who Rescued Who skill did not allow players to heal their pet by dealing damage
   * Addressed a reported concern that the Beastmaster’s Ambush Predator skill did not have an icon on the HUD indicating when it was active
   * Addressed a reported concern that the Beastmast’s action skill cooldown reductions from Head Count during Fade Away were lost on action skill end